Education is the most sustainable form of aid and underpins all of our projects in Tanzania.

 The School’s motto, “Strive for the goal” (Philippians 3:14) encourages students, staff and volunteers to seek excellence in learning and teaching to become the people God made them to be.
 The school seeks to nurture boys and girls to be “educated contributors and leaders for tomorrow” in all spheres of life.

-Students begin lessons each day after their 7.45am assembly and generally have 10 x 40-minute subject periods each day with a 2-hour prep time after dinner each evening.
-Form 1-4 (O-Level) subjects include English, Basic and Additional Mathematics, Geography, History, Kiswahili, Civics, Biology, Physics, Chemistry and Religious Studies.
+Students begin lessons each day with two hours of study before their 7am porridge breakfast.
+After their 7.30 am assembly they have 10 x 40-minute subject periods each day with a 2- 3 hour preparation time after dinner each evening.
+On Saturday, they have another 6 hours of prep during the day and another 2-3 hours in the evening.
+Form 1-4 (O-Level) subjects include English, Basic and Additional Mathematics, Geography, History, Kiswahili, Civics, Biology, Physics, Chemistry, Music, Physical Education and Religious Studies.

-KLSS is evolving a culture that embraces a high quality teaching and learning environment nurturing excellence, leadership, teamwork and compassion.
+KLSS is evolving a culture that embraces a high-quality teaching and learning environment nurturing excellence, leadership, teamwork and compassion.
 KLSS has already developed an enviable reputation for excellent academic results across the full range of student abilities.
-In national examinations it has been placed 3rd out of 46 schools in the district and in the top 9% of the nation in forms 2 and 4.
-Graduating students are becoming known for their strong work ethic, high standards and trustworthiness.
+In national examinations it has been placed 3rd out of 46 schools in the district and at times, in the top 9% of the nation in forms two and four.
+Graduating students from the school are becoming known for their strong work ethic, high standards and trustworthiness.
 They aspire to additional post-school skills and vocations that will advance the nation of Tanzania.
+Many scores of our Form 4 and Form 6 leavers have progressed to technical studies, teachers colleges, and university courses which have been completed successfully.

 The School Board and the Katoke Trust are aware that there is still much to be done and achieved but we praise God our Heavenly Father for his bountiful provision in enabling the school to be where it is today since opening in 2009.